-The limit $\lim_{t \to \infty} x(t)$ is the unique minimizer of $f^{\infty}$ over $M^{\infty}$, and is a certificate of the unboundedness.
-Further, we also show in Theorem~\ref{thm:discrete_main} that the same result holds for the sequence $x_i$ obtained by the gradient descent applied to an $L$-smooth convex function $f$ with step-size $1/L$.
-These are the core results of the paper that drives the subsequent arguments.
+The limit $\lim_{t \to \infty} x(t)$ is the unique minimizer of $f^{\infty}$ over $M^{\infty}$, and is a certificate of unboundedness.
+Further, we also show in Theorem~\ref{thm:discrete_main} that the same result holds for the sequence $x_i$ produced by gradient descent applied to an $L$-smooth convex function $f$ with step-size $1/L$.
+These are the core results of the paper that drive the subsequent arguments.

-Even Euclidean setting $M=\RR^n$, the convergence results on the gradient flow/descent seem new, and brings an interesting ramification (Theorem~\ref{thm:mnp}): both $\nabla f(x(t))$ and $\nabla f(x_i)$ converge to the minimum-norm point $p^*$ of the gradient space $\overline{\nabla f(\RR^n)}$ (that is convex).
-This means that the gradient descent is interpreted as a minimum-norm point algorithm in the gradient space.
+Even in the Euclidean setting $M=\RR^n$, these convergence results on the gradient flow/descent seem new, and bring an interesting ramification (Theorem~\ref{thm:mnp}): both $\nabla f(x(t))$ and $\nabla f(x_i)$ converge to the minimum-norm point $p^*$ of the gradient space $\overline{\nabla f(\RR^n)}$ (that is convex).
+This means that gradient descent is interpreted as a minimum-norm point algorithm in the gradient space.
 Other interesting connections and implications to {\em Hessian Riemannian gradient flow}~\cite{AlvarezBolteBrahic2004}, {\em mirror descent}~\cite{NemirovskyYudin}, and geometric programming are also mentioned.